 WriteLab's Comments give tutors many starting points for discussing student Drafts.
-With our sharing and commenting features, instructors are able to add their own comments to student Drafts.
-Tutors can see these notes and use them to focus the conversation further, eliminating the need to speculate about the expectations of the instructor.
+With our sharing and commenting features, teachers are able to add their own comments to student Drafts.
+Tutors can see these notes and use them to focus the conversation further, eliminating the need to speculate about the expectations of the teacher.

 Q: What does WriteLab do for me as a tutor?